gatsbyjs/gatsby/text/0006-node-8-minimum-version.md

 We are doing this for several reasons, specifically:

-- Node 6 is near the end of its life, and will enter into [maintance mode in April 2019][node6-lts]
+- Node 6 is near the end of its life, and will enter into [maintenance mode in April 2019][node6-lts]
 - Node 8 supports several features that make documentation and general ease-of-use arguably easier, specifically:
   - native `async/await` support